LuisaPeNaranjo/LuisaPeNaranjo/README.md

 ## 💞️ I’m looking to collaborate on

-Data analysis projects, especially those involving Python and SQL.
+Data analysis projects, especially those involving R and SQL.
 I’m eager to work with others to solve complex problems and gain insights from data."

 ## 📫 How to reach me
 - **LinkedIn**: [Connect with me](https://www.linkedin.com/in/luisa-fernanda-pena-naranjo/)